Boemska/sas-hot-editor/README.md

 Alternatively if you prefer to register the Stored Processes yourself, the SAS code for each can be found under `sas/stps`.
 The registered objects should all reside in one Metadata directory, and their names should mirror the names of the files, without the .sas extension.

-With either method you should end up with a Metadata directory resembling something like this:
+With either method you should end up with a Metadata directory, the contents of which resemble something like this:

 ![metadata](https://cloud.githubusercontent.com/assets/11962123/18432284/0da0dec0-78d9-11e6-884a-16d07ea2730f.png)